 I need to add a word of caution, though.
 You need to be smart about implementing your keyword placements.
 Don’t compromise your blog post readability for the sake of keyword optimization.
 If it sounds false, it’s probably wrong.

 Use LSI keywords to make your post read more naturally to balance things out.
 To get LSI keywords for your primary keyword, enter your primary keyword as the search term in the Google keyword tool and check the associated keywords that are displayed.

 The blog name should also directly or indirectly reflect the keyword that is highly searched by people.

 For example, “Smart Passive Income” is the name of one of the famous money blogs in the world.
 Everyone wants income without doing much.
 So “passive income” is the rich keyword that perfectly fits into an income blog’s name here.

 Keyword rich description/tagline of your blog

 A description or tagline is written to tell the search engines about your website.
 It’s a smart idea to add a rich keyword in the blog post title to inform the search engines about the niche of your site.

-SEO is a process to get traffic to your website from the search engine search results “Natural,” “Earned” or “Organic.”
+SEO is a process of getting traffic to your website from search engine search results for “natural,” “earned” or “organic.”
 Generally, the website that is ranked higher on the search results page in the search engine and, as a result, the website appears over and over in the search results.
-Then, the website will get a lot of traffic from Search Engine.
-This SEO (Search Engine Optimization) can target different search types, such as image search, local search, video search, academic search and news search.
+Then, the website will get a lot of traffic from search engines.
+This SEO (Search Engine Optimization) can target different search types, such as image search, local search, video search, academic search, and news search.
 This is all about the basics of SEO.